rhildred/jekyll-admin-example/index.md

 1. They go to work for a supportive boss on a great team with lots of learning and professional development.
 2. They work by themselves on projects or a team that is in survival mode.
 Teaching moments are few and stressful.

 This association is for the second category of people who develop software.
+One of the ways we want to help is with courses for professional development.
+We have bandwidth for a limited pre-buy of courses.